Azure/azure-sdk-for-net/sdk/storagemover/Azure.ResourceManager.StorageMover/README.md

 # Microsoft Azure StorageMover management client library for .NET

+Microsoft Azure Storage Mover is a fully managed migration service that enables you to migrate your files and folders to Azure Storage while minimizing downtime for your workload.
+You can use Storage Mover for different migration scenarios such as lift-and-shift, and for cloud migrations that you'll have to repeat occasionally.
+Azure Storage Mover also helps maintain oversight and manage the migration of all your globally distributed file shares from a single storage mover resource.

+This library supports managing Microsoft Azure StorageMover Configuration resources.

 This library follows the [new Azure SDK guidelines](https://azure.github.io/azure-sdk/general_introduction.html), and provides many core capabilities:

     - Support MSAL.NET, Azure.Identity is out of box for supporting MSAL.NET.